Try these tips for a natural duck blind without spending money on an expensive blind setup

 Tucking your hide along the tailing end of a vertical row of tall reeds or grasses or up tight on the bottom side of an undercut bank is a fantastic way to blend in and go unnoticed.

-- Putting it All Together – Like a painter’s palette or a baker’s recipe, when all the ingredients come together for the right duck blind, it’s like magic.
-A well-made blind with the wind at your back, the sun over your shoulder, shallow water out front, tucked neatly into a vertical seam along the shoreline, and X-marks-the-spot right out front is a duck hunter’s dream indeed.
+Like a painter’s palette or a baker’s recipe, when all the ingredients come together for the right duck blind, it’s like magic.
 It doesn’t always come together like the dream hunts we all strive for, but sometimes it does!

-- Duck Hunter’s Expectations – Duck hunters live in the real world, too.
-Very rarely do we stir together all the perfect ingredients in all the right proportions and find the perfect set up.
+Duck hunters live in the real world, too.
+Very rarely do we stir together all the perfect ingredients in all the right proportions and find the perfect setup.
 When the wind is wrong, you adjust the decoys and take a passing shot.
 When the sun is blinding, you pass on a shot because you can’t identify the bird.
-We adapt, we play the cards we’re dealt, and we enjoy the hunt, the birds, and our time out there.
+We adapt, play the cards we’re dealt, and we enjoy the hunt, the birds, and our time out there.

 So here it is, and there you are.
 It’s duck season and you’ve found some ducks to hunt.
 You don’t have to break the bank when it comes to putting together a hide to successfully take ducks this season.
 With a little ingenuity, a few tools, and a variety of suitable materials, you can put together a duck blind that will have ducks’ feet down in your decoys without a clue that you are there.